-If you’re looking for a magical pill to stop the aging process, you won’t find one.
-But, you can at least slow things down with the foods you choose to eat.
-Healthy aging can best be accomplished by incorporating foods high in antioxidants into your diet.
+No one looks forward to getting older, but the aging process can’t be avoided.
+You can at least slow things down with the foods you choose to eat.
+Healthy aging can best be accomplished by incorporating antioxidant-rich foods into your diet.
 Antioxidants are compounds found in food that can help combat damage to cells by removing free radicals (waste products) from the body at a cellular level.
-Antioxidants are found in a variety of foods, which can easily be added to a daily menu in order to promote healthy aging.

-Several studies have looked at the relationship between a diet of foods high in antioxidants and the aging process.
+Several studies have looked at the relationship between antioxidant-rich foods and the aging process.
 One study published in the journal Dermato Endocrinology found that fruit and vegetable consumption may represent the most healthy and safe method to maintain a balanced diet and youthful appearing skin.
-A more recent study out of the University of Colorado, Boulder found that older adults who took an antioxidant specifically targeting mitochondria saw age-related changes in blood vessels reverse by the equivalent of 15 to 20 years within six weeks.
+Another study found that older adults who took an antioxidant specifically targeting mitochondria saw age-related changes in blood vessels reverse by the equivalent of 15 to 20 years within six weeks.